 Table 4 indicates how the responses to an eCM's request are to be interpreted within the framework specified in this document.
 An eCM contained within an E-UE MUST comply with Table 4 and make decisions regarding eUE initialization, and if so, the IP addressing mode to choose.
-As a note, when both DHCPv4 and DHCPv6 addresses are requested, the DHCP server can indicate a preference using the DHCP options CL_V4OPTION_IP_PREF and CL_OPTION_IP_PREF, respectively.
+When both DHCPv4 and DHCPv6 addresses are requested, the DHCP server indicates the IP addressing mode of provisioning by using the DHCP options CL_V4OPTION_IP_PREF and CL_OPTION_IP_PREF [CANN-DHCP-Reg].
+These options, when provided to the eCM, will indicate the following IP addressing modes for eUE operations: